There’s often confusion when it comes to palliative care and hospice care. There are many similarities, but they aren’t quite the same.

 What Is Hospice Care?

 Hospice care is an interdisciplinary approach to providing care for patients at the end of life.
+At some point, it may not be possible to cure a serious illness, or a patient may choose not to undergo certain treatments.
+Hospice is designed for this situation.
+The patient beginning hospice care understands that his or her illness is not responding to medical attempts to cure it or to slow the disease’s progress.
 It focuses on symptom management and reducing suffering.
 Comfort is the primary goal.

 Where Is Hospice Care Provided?